jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-05b.md

 The Kings of Spain did all they could to promote land improvement.
 Philip IV himself farmed, to set the fashion.
 He did everything for the farmers <b>except bringing them a good market</b>.
 He conferred the titles of nobility on several farmers.
 <cite>Lectures on Jurisprudence, Part 2, Section 2, Chapter 16</cite>
 {{< /q >}}

+> Politicians should find skilled engineers who can work for the public interest

 China does this by getting skilled entrepreneurs to run state-owned corporations.
 A recent proof is Jack Ma, founder of private Alibaba, being forced to follow the Communist Party.